chrisaugu/pngx-api/README.md

 #### Register Webhook
 Register your callback function via the API to be notified the stock market events.

-To register a webhook, send a POST request to [Register Webhook Callback](https://api.nuku-api.com.pg/api/v2/webhook) with a JSON body containing your webhook URL, the event type you want to be notified about, and an optional workflow ID.
+To register a webhook, send a `POST` request to [Register Webhook Callback](https://api.nuku-api.com.pg/api/v2/webhook) with a JSON body containing your webhook URL, the event type you want to be notified about, and an optional workflow `ID`.

 For example:
 ```json